 is a research-based profession in which musical interventions are used to address the specific needs of patients.
 Our music therapy staff uses patient-preferred music and activities to engage patients in a fun and supportive manner.
 In the Children’s Center, music therapists lead group sessions in the playroom, see patients in their rooms and are available to assist during medical procedures as needed.
 Potential music therapy goals include:

 - Developing acceptance and coping skills

 - Enhancing social and communication skills

 - Reducing the perception of pain

-In addition to key members, your health care team also includes
+In addition to key members, your child’s healthcare team also includes:

 - Nurse technicians